Skyla/KOS/doc/source/structures/celestial_bodies/atmosphere.rst

     True if the air has oxygen and could therefore be used by a jet engine's intake.

-.. attribute:: Atmosphere:SCALE

-    :type: scalar
-    :access: Get only

-    A math constant plugged into a formula to find atmosphere density (see below).

 .. attribute:: Atmosphere:SEALEVELPRESSURE

     :type: scalar (atm)